Book online or browse our walk-in flu shot clinics

 - Anyone six months and older can receive the flu vaccine.

-- Children age six months to five years must be immunized at a public health clinic, or by a physician or nurse practitioner.
+- Children age six months to five years must be immunized at an SHA public flu clinic, a public health office, or by a physician or nurse practitioner.

 - Getting vaccinated is especially important for people at high-risk of influenza complications (pregnant women, young children, elderly, persons with underlying health conditions, immune-compromised) and their caregivers.

 - Bring your Saskatchewan health card with you to receive your immunization.